 Cinnamon, cardamom, onions, mind-blowing gongura leaves, garlic, chilli and some chopped coriander will give you a cracker of a dish - gongura meat curry!

 Recipe by Chef Aditya Bal

-A spicy pork curry cooked in fenugreek seeds, cumin seeds, pepper, curry leaves and a strong of other Coorgi masalas.
+A spicy chicken curry cooked in fenugreek seeds, cumin seeds, pepper, curry leaves and a strong of other Coorgi masalas.

 Recipe by Chef P.T Mathai

 Stir in hot spices with prawns and a warm blend of coconut milk.

 Juicy prawns cooked in a coconut curry.
 This Malabar curry will surely knock your socks off!

 South Indian dishes have today gained immense popularity not just in India but on a global platform as well by properly integrating all aspects of culinary science and techniques in cooking, It is extremely versatile in terms of flavor, taste, nutrition and variety.The array of spices and condiments along with innovative attitude that South Indian cuisine comes with, it allows home cooks to get creative and adventurous with the recipes.
 Play around with basic dishes and flavors and you'll find it's an easy way to shake up your usual dinner platter.